 EJI director Bryan Stevenson has spoken about the power of soil.
 "In this soil, there is the sweat of the enslaved.
 In the soil there is the blood of victims of racial violence and lynching.
 There are tears in the soil from all those who labored under the indignation and humiliation of segregation.
 But in the soil there is also the opportunity for new life, a chance to grow something hopeful and healing for the future."

-The Memorial to Peace and Justice will break ground this year, thanks to the support of the Ford Foundation, Google, Atlantic Philanthropies, the Kellogg Foundation, and many individual donors who have supported the effort to date.
+The National Memorial for Peace and Justice will break ground this year, thanks to the support of the Ford Foundation, Google, Atlantic Philanthropies, the Kellogg Foundation, and many individual donors who have supported the effort to date.
 EJI must still raise millions of dollars to bring this vision to life.
 We are excited about the opportunity to make an important statement about the history of racial inequality in America.